townie/fredrikaverpil.github.io/_posts/2017-06-30-an-alternative-to-building-pyside2-from-source.md

 There are two flavours of conda; [Miniconda](https://conda.io/miniconda.html) and [Anaconda](https://anaconda.org).
 I prefer using Miniconda, as then it doesn't come pre-bundled with a bunch of packages (which the bigger Anaconda distribution has bundled).
 But regardless of whether you choose Miniconda or Anaconda, they both install the `conda` command, which is what we need.

-So basically, to get set up with a conda environment loaded with PyQt5, you first need to install conda (I would recommend Miniconda).
-Here are a couple of examples on how to install that:
+So basically, to get set up with a conda environment loaded with PyQt5, you first need to install conda.
+Here are a couple of examples on how to install Miniconda:

 ```bash
 # Windows